MuhamedGad/Farm-Vision/api/ML_API_Routes_Details.md

 | image | file |

 ### Response Data:
-- result: list of diseases that output from the model
+- diseases: list of diseases that output from the model

 - image: name of the origin image